Elimination Diet For Skin Conditions

 - Toxic.
 A toxic reaction may be due to various forms of contamination of food, including toxins found in herbicides, fungicides, and pesticides; bacteria (or some other organism) contaminating the food; or even the result of toxins produced by bacteria in your gut.

-From the point of view of your body and your skin, it doesn't really matter if you have a food allergy or a food intolerance - the end result is the same: skin eruptions.
+From the point of view of your body and your skin, it doesn't really matter if you have a food allergy, or a food intolerance, or a food sensitivity—the end result is the same: inflammation.
+Sometimes, or sometimes over time, skin eruptions also become a problem; however, many people with food allergies, food intolerances, and food sensitivities do not experience symptomatic skin problems or skin eruptions.

-A number of other symptoms besides skin conditions can tip you off to the possibility that you're dealing with a food allergy or intolerance.
-These include headaches, acne, asthma, diarrhea, joint pain, sinus congestion, fatigue, and even depression and anxiety.
+A number of other symptoms besides skin conditions can tip you off to the possibility that you're dealing with a food allergy, intolerance, or sensitivity.
+These may include headaches, acne, asthma, diarrhea, joint pain, sinus congestion, fatigue, and even depression and anxiety.
+You may also experience constipation, or fluctuating constipation/loose stools, hyperactive disorders, insomnia, self-limiting of particular foodstuffs, ear infections, or cognitive dysfunction, including fuzzy thinking and memory loss.
+Over 300 symptoms are associated with gluten intolerance alone!

-Uncovering which foods you are allergic to can be difficult.
+Uncovering which foods you are allergic to can be difficult, expensive, and unreliable.
 Medical techniques for determining food allergies do exist and fall into two general categories: challenge and immunological testing.
+Because they can be simultaneously expensive and often unreliable, the most affordable and effective "test" is an elimination diet.

 Challenge test.
 In a challenge test, a small portion of the suspected allergen is tested by injecting or scratching into the skin: